BD20171998/printf/README.md

 ## requirements
 Need to include the C files listed in the repo as well as the header so printf can properly run using other functions.
 ## Uses
+To print something with values you do not know you will need till later.
 ## output
 prints the entire string given within the doulbe quotes after it has processed all special characters.
 ## examples